loot-midget/borderlands2/README.md

 	- Shields: Ammo Eater: first level is incomplete, progress 19/20
 	- Vehicle: Blue Sparks: first level is incomplete, progress 2/5 Challenge Accepted: 3 problems found

+## Print challenge statistics

+Prints all challenge statistics even they are fully completed in game.
+How to use:

+    bl2_save_edit.py --report-challenge-stats Save0001.sav

+This will print statistics, one line per challenge (category, description, name, count):

+    Challenge statistics:
+    Assault Rifle: Get critical hits with assault rifles (This Is My Rifle...) - 10842 Assault Rifle: Get Second Winds with assault rifles (From My Cold, Dead Hands) - 7 Assault Rifle: Kill enemies with assault rifles (Aggravated Assault) - 2512 ...
+    Vehicle: Kill enemies while riding as a passenger (not a gunner) in a vehicle (Passive Aggressive) - 27
+    Vehicle: Kill vehicles while in a vehicle (...One Van Leaves) - 459 Total 144 lines

 # Combining Commandline Options